cantonerobin/m300_cantonerobin/Modul_300_Dokumentation/01 - Work environment.md

 ## Documentation
 For Documentation is use Obsidian, this is an advanced Markdown Editor, which supports a number ob Community Plugins.
 I use this tool also for my Private Knowledge Base.
 ![[screenshot_Obsidian.png]]

+## Vagrant
+Download .msi File from here: https://developer.hashicorp.com/vagrant/downloads Install with the msi File.
+Reboot the system